cutlersr/iggypop/README.rst

 Overhangs
 -------------

-We use the `goldenhinges` packages to select overhangs for reassembling chiseled sequences.
-Given a sequence and fragment sizes, `golden hinges` searches for overhang solutions within a given distance from ideal target cut sites. `golden hinges` can limit the overhangs allowable to a user-specified list.
-So, if you provide `goldenhinges` with a pre-computed list of 20 overhangs with an overall assembly fidelity of 98%, any subset selected from that list will possess at least 98% fidelity (usually much higher for small subsets).
-To create an efficient pipeline for selecting high-fidelity overhangs, we pre-computed a large number of high-fidelity overhang sets using `iggypop.py gagga`; these are passed as constraints to `goldenhinges`. `iggypop` searches through these to identify `n_tries` solutions, and returns the highest fidelity set obtained.
+We use `goldenhinges` to select fragment junctions and assembly overhangs.
+Given an input sequence, target fragment length, and list of candidate overhangs, `goldenhinges` searches for solutions within a given radius of the ideal target cut sites.
+To produce high-fidelity assemblies, we limit `goldenhinges` overhang choices to pre-computed high-fidelity overhang sets; `iggypop` searches through these sets to identify `n_tries` solutions, and returns the highest fidelity set obtained.
 The data below show the fidelities obtained for a run of 4,500 plant transcription factors using AATG/GCTT cloning overhang recombination with our overhang sets; in this run, the mean fragment number is 7 (~1.2 kB), and the mean assembly fidelity is predicted, to be 99.5%.

 .. image:: png/fidelity_plot.png
    :alt: fidelity_plot

 .

 The overhang sets we use (`hf_oh_sets.xlsx`) were generated using both genetic algorithm and Monte Carlo optimizers.
 The sets were optimized with `AATG, GCTT` as the `fixed_overhangs` (i.e., external cloning overhangs); AATG and GCTT have near-perfect fidelity and are MoClo-compliant for CDSs, so it's easy to create high-fidelity sets using them.
 Fidelities are calculated using `Potapov et al. <https://pubs.acs.org/doi/10.1021/acssynbio.8b00333>`_ data for one-hour incubations at 25 ºC using T4 DNA ligase; you can change this with the `potapov_data` setting.
-You can specify whatever external overhangs you want, but check with NEB's `fidelity calculator <https://ligasefidelity.neb.com/viewset/run.cgi>`_ to ensure they are a high-fidelity pair first.
+You can specify whatever external overhangs you want but check with NEB's `fidelity calculator <https://ligasefidelity.neb.com/viewset/run.cgi>`_ to ensure they are a high-fidelity pair first.
 The following command will do a run with a target of a set of 20 overhangs.
 Due to how GAs work, sets with repeated sequences can arise; the `alpha` and `beta` parameters below control a penalty function that reduces repeated overhangs.
 For the overhang sets used, we ran a few thousand gaga runs on UCR's high-performance computing cluster and filtered the results to select the highest-scoring sets and maximally diverse subsets.

 .. code:: bash